AnselemOdims/nextjs-medium/README.md

 # nextjs-medium
-A medium clone built with Next.js
+A medium clone built with Next.js and Sanity.io CMS